MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.CorporateManagement/New-MgUserManagedDevice.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ASSIGNMENTFILTEREVALUATIONSTATUSDETAILS <IMicrosoftGraphAssignmentFilterEvaluationStatusDetails\[]>: Managed device mobile app configuration states for this device.
+ASSIGNMENTFILTEREVALUATIONSTATUSDETAILS <IMicrosoftGraphAssignmentFilterEvaluationStatusDetails[]>: Managed device mobile app configuration states for this device.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[PayloadId <String>]`: PayloadId on which filter has been applied.

-BODYPARAMETER `<IMicrosoftGraphManagedDevice1>`: Devices that are managed or pre-enrolled through Intune
+BODYPARAMETER <IMicrosoftGraphManagedDevice1>: Devices that are managed or pre-enrolled through Intune
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AssignmentFilterEvaluationStatusDetails <IMicrosoftGraphAssignmentFilterEvaluationStatusDetails[]>]`: Managed device mobile app configuration states for this device.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[PayloadId <String>]`: PayloadId on which filter has been applied.
   - `[ChassisType <ChassisType?>]`: Chassis type.
   - `[ChromeOSDeviceInfo <IMicrosoftGraphChromeOSDeviceProperty[]>]`: List of properties of the ChromeOS Device.
+Default is an empty list.
+To retrieve actual values GET call needs to be made, with device id and included in select parameter.
     - `[Name <String>]`: Name of the property
     - `[Updatable <Boolean?>]`: Whether this property is updatable
     - `[Value <String>]`: Value of the property